Notes on the Geography of Ghana: Accra 3: Institutional Landscapes

 Guggisberg had called for a new Law Courts building: "The construction of new Law Courts in Accra cannot, however, be long postponed."
 Eventually a court complex was built on the site of an old colonial hospital facing a polo ground.

 More recently, office space has invaded the Turf Club.

 Speaking of clubs, here's another, a shadow of its colonial self.

-Monuments get more attention, such as this one at Independence Square.
-Richard Wright wrote of Nkrumah telling a crowd, "We prefer self-government with danger to servitude in tranquillity!"
+Independence Square.
+Richard Wright writes of Nkrumah telling a crowd, "We prefer self-government with danger to servitude in tranquility!"
 The crowd responded: "Free--dooooooom!
 Free--doooooom!"